Most Planners Have THIS Huge Problem

 - I sync Evernote with Google Calendar to remind me of appointments and deadlines (I’ll show you how in the ebook)

-- I store ideas I have and information I find on the internet all in Evernote for future reference.
+- Evernote can store ideas I have and information I find on the internet for future reference.

 - I have a system in place so that the info and ideas don’t just get lost in an abyss.

-- I even keep my personal mission statement and current goals in front of me, as a reminder.
+- My app keeps my personal mission statement and current goals in front of me, as a reminder.

 If you want to learn more, check out my Evernote book over at Amazon.com.